-Founders Dan and Anita Almich have been theater patrons for over 4 decades and have always appreciated the craft presented on the stage.
-The Almichs have been supporting The Arts in Bandon for years, starting when their own sons were in school and learning to play jazz instruments.
+Founders Dan and Anita Almich have been theater patrons for over 5 decades and have always appreciated the craft presented on the stage.
+The Almichs have been supporting The Arts in Bandon for over 25 years, starting when their own sons were in school and learning to play jazz instruments.
 The entire Almich family was instrumental in building the community theater in Bandon – Sprague Community Theater.
 Their love of the Arts spurred their interest into participating with the project.
 Dan and Anita were members of the local Lions Club, which sponsored the project and helped raise the funds and the roof of the building by contributing hours of their time to make the project a success.
 The couple also managed the facility for three years after its opening.
 “The theater has provided a permanent venue for people to present The Arts to others,” said Anita.
 “It’s really opened the imaginations of the people who use the facility.”

 What skills afford the Almichs to start such a program?
 Having Engineering backgrounds introduced an new element into how the Almichs viewed stage performance.
 The mechanics behind building a character from words on the page has always been intriguing.
 Dan’s background is Engineering Design and Marketing; Anita’s is Mathematics and Finance.
 As a team, they produce the New Artists Productions shows and events, build the sets, make the costumes, coordinate the music and sound effects, fundraise, and direct the rehearsals.